aleph2c/miros-xml/doc/_build/html/_sources/recipes.rst.txt

 no clue how to implement such a transition while the parallel regions are being mapped as a HSMs within and HSMs.

-So in a nutshell, this project is about having cake and eating it too.
-I will recursively map Miro Samek's orthogonal component pattern in such a way that it can implement the parallel region requirement of the Harel way of making statecharts, and I want to support (and possibly define) the WTF events.
+So in a nutshell, this project is about having my cake and eating it too.
+I will recursively map Miro Samek's orthogonal component pattern to make hierarchies of HSMs (HHSMs).
+The HHSMs will provide the features needed to create parallel regions.
+The resulting framework will support WTF events.

 .. _recipes-class-relationships:

 Class and HSM Relationships
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example of a statechart diagram written using the Harel Formalism:
+Here is an example of a statechart diagram written using the Harel way of drawing statecharts:

 .. image:: _static/xml_chart_4.svg
     :target: _static/xml_chart_4.pdf